thedarkking01/Python-Projects/README.md

 This repository is a growing collection of **interesting Python projects** ranging from beginner-friendly scripts to more advanced applications.

 The goal of this repo is to:
-- 📚 Help learners explore Python through real examples.
+- 📚 Help learners explore Python through real life examples.
 - 💡 Showcase different problem-solving approaches.
 - 🤝 Encourage open-source collaboration.